bagustris/bagustris.github.io/_pages/about.md

   - /about.html
 ---

 > Speech AI researcher and educator at NAIST.
-I build open-source tools,
+I do research, teaching,
 > tutorials, and demos in speech processing — from speech classification
 > (e.g., emotion recognition) to ASR and TTS — and multimodal information fusion.